NASA-AMMOS/slim/docs/guides/software-lifecycle/metrics/metrics-starter-kit/README.md

 ## Feedback and Contributions

-We value your feedback and welcome contributions to improve the Apache DevLake Starter Kit.
+We value your feedback and welcome contributions to improve this guide.
 Please see our [contribution guidelines](https://link-to-contribution-guidelines).

 ---